Featured Snippets: What to Know & How to Get Them

 What is A Featured Snippet, anyway?

-If you were to do a search for "what is a bagel", you would see a Featured Snippet just like this one here on the left.
+If you were to do a search for "what is a bagel", you would see a Featured Snippet just like this one.

 Essentially, it's giving you information about your search and citing a website.